EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-03.md

     def list(self) -> list[Movie]:
         """Get all movies.

-        Returns list for now; Session 04 changes to Sequence[Movie] to match SQLModel's query results.
+        Returns list[Movie] throughout all sessions for consistency.
+        Session 04's SQLModel queries return sequences, but we convert with list() to maintain this interface.
         """
         return list(self._items.values())